 DIS refinanced all its debt maturing in '24 and '25, with the related balloons.
 Since '20, DIS also benefits from significantly lower bank debt repayments.
-The reduction in daily average repayments is also attributable to the purchase options exercised on leased vessels, which DIS currently plans to keep debt-free.
+The reduction in daily average repayments is also attributable to the purchase options exercised on leased vessels, most of which have been kept debt-free.